echigh/piezo_motor/README.md

 # piezo_motor
-piezo_motor driver and get data task in qtech
+piezo_motor driver and get data task in qtech.

+platform:
+win10, vs2013

-module:
+software module:
 1.CSerialPort class, i modified it to recieve 1382400 baud rate.
 2.use CClientDC to draw line.
 3.use QueryDosDeviceA function to query available port.